adaszko/falsify/README.md

 # Design

- * No trait based dispatch (i.e. `Arbitrary`).
+ * No trait based dispatch (`Arbitrary`).
 Generators and shrinkers are straightforward coroutines instead
+ * If two tests need a different shape of the tested data type, just combine generators differently.
+No awkward newtype wrappers necessary.
  * No macros.
 Test cases are composed of function calls, ifs and loops
  * Only implement shrinker when it actually provides value, i.e. a large enough falsifier is found and it needs to be shrunk
  * Panics are caught and treated as test failures subject to shrinking.
 An `.unwrap()` in tested code is also a violation of tested properties